Rudycon55555/ChatBot-Creation-App/HOWitHELPS.md

 - Export as a single `.js` file for easy integration
 - Customize rules with JavaScript for advanced logic
 - Rapid prototyping without heavy frameworks
+- **No AI required** — bots work with simple rules
+- **Optional AI integration** — if you want, you can wire up your own API calls (e.g., OpenAI, Azure, or any other service)

 ## 🏢 For Businesses
 - Reduce support costs by automating common queries